 Q2: How long do folding e-bikes last?

-With proper care, a folding e-bike can last 5–10 years.
-However, the folding joints and hinges may wear faster than on a standard e-bike, requiring regular inspection and maintenance.
+With proper care, a folding e-bike can easily last 5 to 10 years.
+However, the folding joints and frame hinges endure extra stress, so they require regular inspection and maintenance to stay safe

 Q3: Are folding e-bikes good for hills?